willie68/go_mapproxy/README.md

   - xyz
     - do the tms request on the desired server, server configurable in a config
     - proxy the answered png to the requesting client
+  - mbtiles
+    - check if the zoom level is ok, not ok -> empty.png or fallback
+    - check the bounding box of the mbtiles metadata: not ok -> empty.png or fallback
+    - try to read the tile from the MBTiles file: not ok -> empty.png or fallback
   - if configured and provider is cacheable, cache the tile

 ## Restrictions